 Medical and Rehabilitation Benefits

-These benefits include the cost of therapies such as physiotherapy, massage, occupational therapy, psychological counselling etc. For those who suffer more serious injuries, the benefits can include items such as the cost of college or university and home modifications (or even the purchase of a new home) if necessary.
+These benefits include the cost of therapies such as physiotherapy, massage, occupational therapy, psychological counseling, etc. For those who suffer more serious injuries, the benefits can include items such as the cost of college or university and home modifications (or even the purchase of a new home) if necessary.

 Attendant Care Benefit

-This benefit may be available if you require an aid to help with your personal care.
+This benefit may be available if you require aid to help with your personal care.
 This assistance can include bathing, cleaning, assistance dressing, cooking, grooming, etc.

 Income Replacement Benefit

 If you are unable to work because of your accident, you may be entitled to an Income Replacement Benefit.
 Unless you have purchased enhanced benefits, the income replacement benefit is limited to 70% of your gross income and a maximum of $400 per week.
 If you were self-employed you may be entitled to additional benefits.

 Depending on the date of your accident and the extent of your injuries, if you were the primary caregiver for someone at the time of the accident, you may be entitled to a caregiver benefit of $250 per week for the first person in need and an additional $50 per week for each additional person in need.